Lessons from Thumbsucking, the Earliest Addiction

 After our first child turned out to be a confirmed thumbsucker, my husband and I resolved with the second to use a pacifier, even though that meant many nights of multiple wakeup calls to find the pacifier when it had fallen out.
 A pacifier, we assumed, was under parental control.
 When we felt that the time had come to end the habit, we could remove it.

 Which we did.
-Except that by then, our four year old pacifier-sucking daughter had two younger siblings, both confirmed thumbsuckers.
+Except that by then, our four-year-old pacifier-sucking daughter had two younger siblings, both confirmed thumbsuckers.
 She took a good look at them, tested the taste of her own thumb, and with consummate ease proceeded to fill the space left empty by the no-longer-available pacifier with her own ever-available thumb.

-Lesson #8: Patience and persistence are essential.
+8. Patience and persistence are essential.

 Expect set-backs.
 In the quote from David Decides in Lesson #6 above, note that when success seems to be slipping away, the thumbsucker and his parents pause, talk together to clarify what the specifics of the difficulty are, and create a plan of action to overcome that particular barrier to success.

-Lesson #9: Replacements help.
+9. Replacements help.

+It's generally easier to add a new behavior than to inhibit doing something familiar.
 Replacing thumbsucking with a new but healthier habit helps.
 Older daytime thumbsuckers may do best at ending the habit by substituting chewing gum.
 Replacing wine-drinking with drinking cranberry juice has higher odds of success than just aiming to stop drinking wine.

-Lesson #10: Supportive allies help hugely.
+10. Supportive allies help hugely.